Subscribe now to stay up-to-date

 On the other hand, paid options provide end-to-end CSV import solutions that are way more powerful and feature rich than the open source alternatives.
 Depending on your needs and your budget, commercial offerings could be a better choice than going down the OSS route.
 Many paid options also include a free tier so you can easily try them out yourself.

 And if you want a developer-first solution that combines the best of both worlds; the flexibility of building it yourself together with the enhanced efficiency and time to value of a SaaS solution, then you should definitely consider Flatfile.
-We’ve solved this specific problem for hundreds of enterprise clients (and plenty of scaleups), supporting just about any business or data requirement.
+We’ve solved this specific problem for hundreds of enterprise clients (and plenty of scaleups), supporting just about any business or data requirement, so please feel free to reach out and to find out how Flatfile can help you address your data onboarding use case and requirements.